majidyeganegi/BlenderVault/README.md

 ## Current Status
 Prototype / ongoing research project (initiated in 2022).

+## Version History

+098b: (same as FoldingVault098B): Updated on 23 Feb 2026.
+The working process is the same as the previous version, while an optional "stiffness" option is added.
+You may assign stiffness to parts of the mesh via "vertex paint" in Blender.
 ## Future Research Directions
 - Integration of structural analysis and feedback
 - Optimization under material and fabrication constraints